 American and foreign citizens can often bring lawsuits against air carriers and product manufacturers in the United States.
 International law; the Montreal or Warsaw Convention; admiralty law; US state or federal law; or foreign law could apply.
-Napoli Shkolnik aviation attorneys skillfully litigate international air accident cases to bring legal actions in the best jurisdiction, venue, and law, while opposing defendant’s attempts to transfer cases to foreign jurisdictions or to have foreign law apply.
+Napoli Shkolnik airplane accident lawyers skillfully litigate international commercial airline accident cases to bring legal actions in the best jurisdiction, venue, and law, while opposing defendant’s attempts to transfer cases to foreign jurisdictions or to have foreign law apply.

 US Major Airline Accidents

 Major Airline domestic flights are operated under Federal Aviation Regulation/14 CFR Part 121.
 The Part 121 certification process is rigorous, and the mishap rate of Part 121 operators is the lowest in US aviation.
 Most major airline passengers will never be involved in a crash or commercial airline accident.
 When a crash does happen, the National Transportation Safety Board, the Federal Aviation Administration, and aircraft and component product manufacturers (as party representatives) assume immediate control of the investigation.
 Surviving passengers and family members of those persons killed in the commercial airline accident are left in the dark for answers to why the plane crashed.
 At this early stage it is critical to retain an aviation attorney who understands the investigative process, protects victims’ interests, gets to the "why"s, and most importantly gets timely and full compensation for victims.

 US Regional Carrier or Commuter Accidents